Services

 • a half day (for example, classroom observation followed by one-to-one assessment with a child), or

-• a full day (for example, classroom observation, assessment, lunch break and assessment scoring, and finishing with a 1-hour assessment feedback and consultation meeting with staff and parents).
+• a full day (for example, classroom observation, assessment, lunch break and assessment scoring, and finishing with a 45-minute to 1-hour assessment feedback and consultation meeting with staff and parents).

 Clearly, the more time used within a day, the more cost-effective it will be for a setting, therefore if multiple activities are required, it is advisable to use a half-day or full-day rather than several visits.
 This is particularly where forward planning is most beneficial, to arrange for several children’s assessment work to be carried out consecutively.